outroll/vesta/ISSUE_TEMPLATE.md

 ### Steps to Reproduce:

-Type here what we should do in order to see bug on our test server
+Type here what we should do in order to see the bug on our test server

 ### Debian version: